 It will still not have the same penetration power.
 It will not be able to cause as much vital wound damage to the target.

-Blades that open early are concerns that bothered archers for many years.
+Blades that open early are concerns that have bothered archers for many years.

 However, this is not a huge concern when you are using compound bows.